plan44/p44-xx-open/README.md

 ## Some First steps (Suggestions)
 - Grab a WS2813 addressable LED strip, connect to 5V power, and connect the DIN data line to GPIO18 (pin10) of the RaspberryPi.
 On the Omega2, connect DIN to GPIO46 (but you might get flicker without a 3.3V->5V level shifter in between).
 Then, in the WebUI, go to "Hardware", click "+Device" in the "P44-XX-DIY Smart LED Chains" row, and define your first full color LED device.
 - If you have hue lights and a hue bridge in the same LAN as the P44-XX-DIY - why not add the hues as lights?
 In the "Hardware" tab, just click "Device learn in/out...", then press the button on the hue bridge - and you'll have the hues connected.
-- Connect a LED or relay or Rocket launcher to one of the GPIOs, and use the "+Device" button on the "P44-XX-DIY GPIO,I2C,console" row in the "Hardware" tab to make this GPIO a output or input device (complete with debouncing, long-press for dimming etc.)
+- Connect a LED or relay or satellite launcher to one of the GPIOs, and use the "+Device" button on the "P44-XX-DIY GPIO,I2C,console" row in the "Hardware" tab to make this GPIO a output or input device (complete with debouncing, long-press for dimming etc.)

 ## More information and documentation

-As the P44-XX-OPEN is identical (except no dependencies on plan44 infrastructure: no updater, no reverse proxy) to the [free P44-LC-X images](https://plan44.ch/automation/p44-lc-x.php) or generally the entire [plan44 product palette](https://plan44.ch/automation), the documentation applies to all of these likewise.
+As the P44-XX-OPEN is identical (except no dependencies on plan44 infrastructure: no updater, no reverse proxy) to the [free P44-LC-X images](https://plan44.ch/automation/p44-lc-x.php) or generally similar to the entire [plan44 product palette](https://plan44.ch/automation), the documentation applies to all of these likewise.

 Good starting points: